Jerrehj/Smart-Watch-Temperature-Sensor/README.md

 <h4><b>Step 2: Solderring and Assembly<b><h4>

 Let's begin with the TMP006 sensor.
-You should solder the headers to your sensor first so you can test it start by soldering placing your  headers on to a breadboard then plance your sensor on top. solder each pin for a good connection using your soldering iron and solder you should have something that looks like whats below:
+You should solder the headers to your sensor first so you can test it start by soldering placing your headers on to a breadboard then place your sensor on top. solder each pin for a good connection using your soldering iron and solder you should have something that looks like what's below:
 {completed TMP006}
-next you'll want to solder some sockets to the raspberry pi {Completed Raspberry pi}
+next, you'll want to solder some sockets to the raspberry pi {Completed Raspberry pi}
-and finally soder sokects for the top of your PCB and headers for the bottom the idea is to get the headers of the sensor to connect to the socket of the PCB and it's headers to connnect to the pi
+and finally solder sockets for the top of your PCB and headers for the bottom the idea is to get the headers of the sensor to connect to the socket of the PCB and its headers to connect to the pi
 {completed PCB}
 <h4><b>Step 3: Unit Testing<b><h4>

-next a unit test you'll need four male-male conectors of diffrent colours which you'll conncet
+next a unit test you'll need four male-male connectors of different colours which you'll connect
 - PI 3V3-> Sensor VCC
 - PI GND-> Sensor GND
 - PI SDA-> Sensor SDA
 - PI SCL-> Sensor SCL
-see pipout out below
+see pinout out below

 {pinout}
 {completed unit test}
 <h4><b>Step 4: Getting Tempreature <b><h4>

-to get tempreature your going to need your sd card. download rasbian form the raspberyy pi website{insert site here}, unzip and move the files onto your pi you'll want to download a few services on your you laptop if you are using one (the method used in these instructions) theses include:
+to get temperature your going to need your sd card. download rasbian form the raspberry pi website{insert site here}, unzip and move the files onto your pi you'll want to download a few services on your you laptop if you are using one (the method used in these instructions) theses include:
 - Bonjour print services
 - Ethcer
 - 7zip